Ancient antwren: Description

-Its closest relative, the Todd's antwren, does not overlap in range.
-It is sympatric with another member of Herpsilochmus, the Dugand's antwren, but there is limited habitat overlap with this species.
+Its closest relative, Todd's antwren (H. stictocephalus), does not overlap in range.
+It is sympatric with another member of Herpsilochmus, Dugand's antwren, but there is limited habitat overlap with this species.
 Ancient antwren can be distinguished from this species by its brighter yellow or olive underparts and lack of any rufous on the head or breast.

 Distribution and habitat

 This species is restricted to humid terra firme forest in north-central Peru and southeastern Ecuador within the Amazon basin.
 In Peru, appears to be restricted to two types of terra firme forest; varrilal, a stunted forest type characterized by white sands, and irapayal, an open-canopy forest with an understory dominated by palms.
 In Ecuador, it is found in terra firme forest on the highest and driest ridgetops.
 The ancient antwren appears to prefer patchy habitats with high-contrast edges.
 It is found at elevations up to 200 meters.
 Like others in its genus, this species occupies the canopy and sub-canopy.
 This species is considered a sedentary resident, with no documentation of migration or movement.